mousepawmedia/devdocs/network/source/setup_linux/install.rst

 `Primary` and `Beginning of this space` selected.
 Set `Use as` to `ext4` and `Mount point` to `/home`.
 Confirm.

-..
-IMPORTANT:: On the table, ensure that the checkmark under the `Format`
+..  important:: On the table, ensure that the checkmark under the `Format`
     column is only checked on those three partitions you just made! **DO NOT FORMAT ANY OTHER PARTITIONS!**